supportus Support Us Disaster & Abuse Projects

 Help Stop The Killing Of A Young Bear Who Attacked Couple After Their Off-Leash Dog Charged Him

-Published: October 12, 2021 at 08:33 PM Author: Penny Eims
+Published: October 12, 2021 at 08:33 PM Author: PENNY EIMS

 Asheville, NC – On September 29, a couple took their dog into a protected area on the Blue Ridge Parkway in Asheville.
 The couple broke the rules and let their dog roam off-leash, which resulted in the dog charging at a young bear in the area.